Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

 \end{alg}

 In other words, each embedded edge of the graph $\Gamma(L)$ corresponds to a flex of some quadrilateral, which connects two triangular configurations.
-One can perform such a flex (for instance) by compressing one of the diagonals.
+Such a flex can be performed by compressing one of the diagonals.

 \begin{lemma} \begin{enumerate} \item The number of vertices of $\Gamma(L)$ equals